Skip to content

 The reference implementation runs on Cloudflare Workers with automated DNS setup.
 If your domain’s DNS is on Cloudflare, follow the steps below — the CLI handles everything.

 If your DNS is on another provider (Route 53, GoDaddy, Namecheap, etc.), you create two DNS records manually and can host the DRS anywhere.
-See DNS Records — Creating Records by Provider for exact instructions per provider.
+See DNS Records — Creating Records by Provider.

 What you need (Cloudflare path)

-• A Cloudflare API token (Zone:DNS:Edit, Workers:Edit, Account:Workers KV:Edit)
+• A Cloudflare API token with Zone:DNS:Edit, Account:Workers Scripts:Edit, Account:Workers KV Storage:Edit.

 1. Clone and install